L&D employees using an LMS integration

 Have managers and employees co-create development plans

-It is a personalized approach to helping employees reach their short and long-term career goals and improving job performance.
-Instead of asking employees to pick randomly from courses, they don’t need.
+Rather than sifting through a catalog of courses that may not be relevant to them, an IDP creates a personalized approach to helping employees reach their short and long-term career goals and improving job performance.

 An IDP is a partnership between managers and employees that involves continuous feedback and preparation.